 Time-Series Momentum: Is It There?

 Time-series momentum (TSM) refers to the predictability of the past 12-month return on the next one-month return, and is the focus of several recent influential studies.
 This paper shows, however, that asset-by-asset time-series regressions reveal little evidence of TSM, both in- and out-of-sample.
-In a pooled regression, the typically used t-statistic can over-reject the no predictability hypothesis, and three versions of bootstrap-corrected t-statistics show that there is no evidence of TSM.
-From an investment perspective, although the TSM strategy is known to be profitable, its performance is virtually the same as that of a similar strategy that is based on historical mean and does not require predictability.
-Overall, the evidence of TSM is weak, particularly for the large cross section of assets.
+While the t-statistic in a pooled regression appears large, it is not statistically reliable as it is less than the critical values of parametric and non-parametric bootstraps.
+From an investment perspective, the TSM strategy is profitable, but its performance is virtually the same as that of a similar strategy that is based on historical sample mean and does not require predictability.
+Overall, the evidence on TSM is weak, particularly for the large cross section of assets.

-Keywords: Time series momentum; Risk premium; Return predictability; Partial least squares
+Keywords: Time-series momentum; Risk premium; Return predictability; Pooled regression

 JEL Classification: G12, G14, G15, F37